 To see our spectrums of advice for financial inclusion, visit our money advice information for professionals page.

 To complement our spectrum of advice we hold quarterly 'Introduction to Housing and Homelessness in Newcastle' training sessions for those working in tier 1 and 2.
 These sessions offer a basic overview of homelessness legislation, an explanation of the different kinds of housing tenure and the rules that govern them, how to apply for social housing, and how to query and challenge housing and homelessness decisions.
 We also cover practical information about the role of the Housing Advice Centre and the policies and procedures that we and partners in Newcastle follow to prevent homelessness.

 2019 training sessions are on:

 - Thursday 23 April 2020

 How to access our training:

 All training is booked via the Active Inclusion Newcastle dashboard on Newcastle City Council’s Learning Management System (LMS).
-Council staff already have an LMS account; non-Council staff can self-sign up to the LMS to access our e-learning modules and book onto our face to face training.
-Here’s how:
+Council staff already have an LMS account; non-Council staff can gain access to LMS by emailing email@example.com

 For information on training available on welfare benefits and budgeting and debt advice, visit the Welfare rights and money advice information for professionals and volunteers page.